 Does Artificial Turf Kill Trees?

+The short answer is YES.
 In the following segments, we’re going to take on the question from different perspectives.
 As a result of which, we’re positive to reach the correct conclusions.
 Let’s find out now!

 Is it Good for the Trees?